rwesterman/ff_bot/README.md

 ## Running the tests

 Automated tests for this package are included in the `tests` directory.
-After installation, you can run these tests by changing the directory to the `ff_bot` directory and running the following:
+After installation, you can run these tests by changing the directory to the `utils` directory and running the following:

 ```python3
 python3 setup.py test